sapience/xrpl-go/docs/docs/packages/ledger-entry-types.md

 ## Overview

 The `ledger-entry-types` package contains types and functions to handle ledger objects.
-They are used by other packages like `transactions` to type the transaction's fields.
+They are used by other packages, like `transactions` to type the transaction's fields.

 - [`AccountRoot`](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/accountroot)
 - [`Amendments`](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/amendments)